ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: initiate()

             Initiates signal generation, causing the NI-RFSG device to leave the Configuration state and enter the Generation state.

                             If the settings have not been committed to the device before you call this method, they are committed by this method.
 The operation returns when the RF output signal settles.
 To return to the Configuration state, call the :py:meth:`nirfsg.Session.abort` method.

+                            **Supported Devices**: PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

+                            **Related Topics**

+                            `NI-RFSG Instrument Driver Programming Flow <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/progflow.html>`_